eso/edps-doc/source/efosc/imaging.md

 ```{include} ../common/reducing_demo_1.md
 ```

-c.
+d.
 Choose the desired workflow pipeline from the list in the `workflows` field.
 The workflows offered in this selector depend on the installed pipelines.
 To reduce EFOSC imaging data, select the workflow efosc_imaging_wkf.

 The graphic workflow representation will appear as in